The Forest House

 The plot of The Forest House is based on that of the opera Norma, relocated from Gaul to Britain, but sharing the basic plot outline of a love affair between a Druidic priestess and a Roman officer.

 Background

 The Forest House is set in the first century CE in the west of Britain, which was then part of the Roman Empire.
 Bradley wrote of the conquest of the Celtic tribes and the political and religious implications of the occupation.
 The novel revolves around the Druidic priestesses who serve the Goddess and keep the ancient rites of learning, healing, and magic lore in their sanctuary, The Forest House.
 The forbidden love between the priestess Eilan and the Roman officer Gaius is one of the book's principal story lines.
 Bradley tells the story from both the British, female, druidic perspective, and the Roman, male, legionary perspective, and does so without apparent prejudice, in a style characteristic of her Avalon Series.
-The complexity of the plot and characters in this novel is somewhat less than that of The Mists of Avalon.